Carer’s Allowance Supplement (Scottish Carer Supplement) and Young Carer Grant

 Carer’s Allowance and Carer Support Payment

-Find out more about the transfer
+Find out more about Carer Support Payment

 Related Content

-Further information on Disability, sickness and care benefits.
+Further information on disability, sickness and care benefits.

-Carer’s Allowance Supplement
+Carer’s Allowance Supplement (Scottish Carer Supplement)

 How much is it?

-Carer’s Allowance Supplement is £293.50 paid twice per year, equivalent to £11.29 per week.
+Carer’s Allowance Supplement is £293.50 paid twice per year (£304.65 from April 2026).
 You will receive one payment in June and once in December.

 How to apply